triplea-game/triplea/lobby-db/README.md

 ## Dev Setup

-To launch a local dabase on Docker, run: `launch_db`
+To launch a local database on Docker, run: `launch_db`

 ### Prerequisites
 - Docker